Who pays for workers compensation (WorkCover) in Victoria?

 This isn’t always the case however.
 There is an option on WorkCover insurance where employers can have WorkCover cover the first 10 days.

-Will my employer need to pay for lump sum compensation?
+Does my employer have to pay my WorkCover lump sum compensation?